-Be able to answer the following questions:
+Answer the following questions:

 - Provide basic company information

-- ▶ What is the goal of your company?
+- What is the goal of your company?

-- Who is the target market/user?
+- ▶ Who is the target market/user?

 - ▶ Why is this company attractive?

 - ▶ Who are your main competitors?

 - ▶ What goals should users accomplish?

-- ▶ Why would users pick your company?
+- Why would users pick your company?

-- ▶ What would a persona of your typical user look like?
+- What would a persona of your typical user look like?

-Prepare a 3 minute - 3 slide presentation of your findings
+- Prepare a 3 minute presentation of your findings